-It will then become a top-of-mind option when they are looking to donate, or looking for a cause to invest their time into.
+It will become a top-of-mind option when they want to donate or find a cause to invest their time into.
 The more people know about you, the more support you are likely to get.
 Marketing will help you define your cause, what you believe in, and why it’s important.
 By amplifying your message, you’re more likely to increase the number of donations or funding your receive.

 Volunteers are an essential asset to many nonprofit organizations.
 Marketing will help you reach out to them and create a pool of people ready to help you.

 For any marketing endeavor, it’s important that you understand your target demographic and how to communicate with them.
 This will allow you to strategically target your campaign in the right ways.
 Take some time to research your target audience through surveys and research.
-This will help you to more effectively communicate with them.
+This will help you to communicate more effectively with them.

 Here are a number of marketing channels and ideas that can inspire you when drafting your own marketing plan.

 Research from Hubspot shows that 73 percent of millennials prefer to receive communication from organizations via email, which is why email is a great avenue for regular updates and boosting engagement.
-Create a cadence of emails so every person in your database stays informed and engaged.
+Create a cadence of emails, so every person in your database stays informed and engaged.
 Set up a content calendar to send out regular newsletters.

 Peer-to-peer campaigns on Facebook